genchansansan/kaToolsExpressionPicker/README.md

 - Drag and drop inside the list doesn't really work.
 It looks like you can re-arrange the order, but if you hit refresh, the list goes back to the previous order.
 - If you press tab in the text area, cursor might jump to the end  of the text.
+- If you duoble-click a expression on the list, it looks like you can edit it.
+However, it doesn't really update data expressions area stores in.
 - Even after you drag and drop a parameter, if you write something down on the parameter, it is not synced to the text area of this tool.
 (I wish the were completely synced each other.)